-From the museum's rich holdings of Russell works, "Bringing Up the Trail" and "Returning to Camp"-oil on canvas paintings completed when Russell was 31 and 37, respectively-illustrate one of his favorite themes at the end of the 19th century: Indigenous women and children on the move, outfitted for travel.
-They are complemented by Russell's late career exploration of similar subject matter, "In the Wake of the Buffalo Runners," (1911) on loan from a private collection.
+From the museum's rich holdings of Russell works, Bringing Up the Trail and Returning to Camp-oil on canvas paintings completed when Russell was 31 and 37, respectively-illustrate one of his favorite themes at the end of the 19th century: Indigenous women and children on the move, outfitted for travel.
+They are complemented by Russell's late career exploration of similar subject matter, In the Wake of the Buffalo Runners, (1911) on loan from a private collection.

-"Legacy" also returns to the galleries one of the oldest Russell paintings collected by Richardson, "Western Scene," believed to be one of Russell's first formal commissions, completed when he was 21 years old.
+Legacy includes one of the oldest Russell paintings collected by Richardson, Western Scene, believed to be one of Russell's first formal commissions, completed when he was 21 years old.
 Painted with house paint on a pine board, the painting hung above the bar in the saloon owned by his friend, James R. Shelton, in Montana's Judith Basin.
 While clearly the work of a developing artist, it depicts themes Russell returned to throughout his career and includes a buffalo skull, which later became his trademark.

-The three bronzes on loan from a private collection complement the paintings from the Richardson's permanent collection, illustrating Remington and Russell's mastery of similar subject matter in both oil on canvas and bronze.
-Striking in its scale, Remington's "Dragoons 1850" (cast # 5, 1917), like "Rounded Up" (1901), captures a dramatic moment of military confrontation.
-Remington's "The Norther" (unnumbered cast 1900) and 1909 nocturne, "The Luckless Hunter," depict man and horse battling a brutal winter storm.
-Russell's "Buffalo Hunt" (modeled 1905) and "Indians Hunting Buffalo" (1894) illustrate his vitality of motion in depicting another of his favorite themes, the buffalo hunt.
+The four bronzes on loan from a private collection complement the paintings from the Richardson's permanent collection, illustrating Remington and Russell's mastery of similar subject matter in both oil on canvas and bronze.
+Striking in its scale, Remington's Dragoons 1850 (cast # 5, 1917), like Rounded Up (1901), captures a dramatic moment of military confrontation.
+Russell's Buffalo Hunt (modeled 1905) and Indians Hunting Buffalo (1894) illustrate his vitality of motion in depicting another of his favorite themes, the buffalo hunt.